rybakj/page_networks/README.md

 # Whole User Journey (WUJ) analysis for gov.uk

 The aim of this project is to identify all of the pages relevant to a user journey in gov.uk.
+We focus on "economic recovery" use case throughout our analysis.

+## Solution space

+The solutions to this problem can be cateogirsed based on what information is used to rank pages.
+In other words, this can be phrased as a question of "what makes webpages relevant to a user journey".
+As we chracterise the user journey by seed pages selected by an expert, this problem can be phrased as "what makes two webpages similar" (in a sense relevant to a user journey).
+Based on this, two main approaches (i.e. two "similarity hypotheses") can be characterised:

+What makes pages / nodes similar?
+- Context: pages with a similar context tend to be similar
+- Content: pages with similar content tend to be similar

+## Current approach

+1. Use seed pages (and pages linked from the seed pages) to construct a probabilistic graph of user movement using BigQuery.
+  The edge weights of this graph correspond to probabilitiy of a user moving from one page to another (this is obtained by extracting the number of such moves using BigQuery).
+ 2. Use undirected random walks from seed nodes (100 walk from each node) and record pages visited along these walks.
+ 3. Use "page-frequency-path-frequency" metric to rank the relevance of the pages in the journey.
+For a given webpage this metric combines the number of walks it occurs on and the (maximum) number of times it occurs within a single random walk.

+## Our approach

+### As a modification of current approach

+We tried various approaches to this problem.
+They can all be seen as a successive modification of the curent approach.

+1. Replace random walks in the original approach by second-order random walks
+2.

 The current approach utilises random walks which begin from a small set of seed nodes in an undirected graph.
 The "page-frequency-path-frequency" metric is utilised to rank the relevance of the pages in the journey.

 We proposed a number of changes to this approach:
 - Use a directed graph, rather than an undirected graph